 The BICE also requires financial services firms to outline the services they provide and the costs for each service, something designed to prevent advisors from receiving incentives for putting the firm’s interest first rather than the client’s.
 The DOL hopes the rule will lead to better investment results and lower costs for retirement investors.

 TD Ameritrade has long advocated for the interests of small investors, and plans to act in accordance with the rule when providing investment advice to retirement investors.
 Even before the new rule takes effect, TD Ameritrade is adding more tools and education to provide additional guidance and advice offerings.
-These include free goal planning and a new automated investment service from TD Ameritrade Investment Management, LLC called Essential Portfolios.
-The idea behind this is to help clients make objective decisions in their best interests at a low cost.

 Also, all of the RIAs who do business with TD Ameritrade already have been legally bound to act in their clients’ best interests as fiduciaries under the Investment Advisers Act of 1940.
 They will, however, need to adjust their retirement advice activities to the higher rule standards.